fedbiomed/fedbiomed/envs/vpn/README_tempo.md

 - when using distinct machines for the components, type node commands (eg `[user@node $]`) on node, researcher commands (eg `[user@researcher $]`) on researcher, network commands on network (eg `[user@network $]`)
 - when running all components on a single laptop, all components are on this machine

-## containers
+## requirements

 Pre-requisites for using containers :

+* **`docker >= 20.10.0`** is needed to build mqtt, see [there](https://wiki.alpinelinux.org/wiki/Release_Notes_for_Alpine_3.14.0#faccessat2).
+With older docker version it fails with a `make: sh: Operation not permitted`
-* **`docker-compose` version 1.27.0 or higher** is needed for extended file format for [GPU support in docker](https://docs.docker.com/compose/gpu-support/) even if you're not using GPU in container.
+* **`docker-compose` >= 1.27.0** is needed for extended file format for [GPU support in docker](https://docs.docker.com/compose/gpu-support/) even if you're not using GPU in container.
-*  some distributions (eg Ubuntu 20.04) don't provide a package with a recent enough version.
+  -  some distributions (eg Ubuntu 20.04) don't provide a package with a recent enough version.
-* Type `docker-compose --version` to check installed version.
+  - Type `docker-compose --version` to check installed version.
-* You can use your usual package manager to  install up-to-date version (eg: `sudo apt-get update && sudo apt-get install docker-compose` for apt, `sudo dnf clean metadata && sudo dnf update docker-compose` for dnf).
+  - You can use your usual package manager to  install up-to-date version (eg: `sudo apt-get update && sudo apt-get install docker-compose` for apt, `sudo dnf clean metadata && sudo dnf update docker-compose` for dnf).
-* If no suitable package exist for your system, you can use [`docker-compose` install page](https://docs.docker.com/compose/install/).
+  - If no suitable package exist for your system, you can use [`docker-compose` install page](https://docs.docker.com/compose/install/).

+## setup VPN and fedbiomed

-### building images
+### (optional) building all images

+Optionally build all images in one command.
-Done when initializing each container (see after)
+Usually build each image separately when initializing each container (see after)

 ```bash
 #[user@laptop $] cd ./envs/vpn/docker